Schoolwide Summary Report

 - the percentage of students whose average percent correct is below the value you chose (75%, 80%, 85%, or 90%)

 - the overall average percent correct for the grade or the class/group on each type of assignment activity

 - the average book level (difficulty level) or the average grade level (where this applies)

 - the total points earned or skills or subskills attained (where applicable) and the median of points earned

 - the average number of skills or subskills attained (where applicable) along with the average points earned and the median

 Follow these steps to print the report:

 - If you are not already on the Reports page, select Reports on the Home page; then, select Accelerated Reader / Reading Practice or Math Practice in the menu that opens.
-(If you only have access to one type of report, you may go directly to the Reports page as soon as you select Reports.)

 When you go to the Reports page, the tab that is open by default depends on the choice you made in the menu.